paulthedev/BasicAngularNestJSRAG/README.md

 To run the application run the following commands sequentially:
 - npm install
+- npx nx serve backend
 - npx nx serve frontend

-- npx nx serve backend
+Use the app opening http://localhost:4200 in a browser.

 ![alt text](image.png)